aaron-grau/curic/capstone/readings/mvp-list.md

 ## MVP Checklist Format

 0. New account creation, login, and guest/demo login
-0. A production README, replacing this README (NB: check out the sample production README -- you'll write this later)
+0. A production README, replacing this README (NB: check out the sample [production README][production-readme] -- you'll write this later)
 0. Hosting on Heroku
 0. Feature 1
   * Adequate styling